Developer Guide

 What is this feature for?

-command enables users to add recurring expenses within the expense tracker, which will automatically generate expenses based on the provided FREQUENCY
+The addrec command enables users to add recurring expenses within the expense tracker, which will automatically generate expenses based on the provided FREQUENCY.

 Sequence of action